richstokes/hugo-aws-lambda/README.md

 This public S3 bucket will be enabled for static website hosting.

-Bonus fun: Point a cloudfront instance at your static website hosting bucket to quickly and easily deploy your Hugo site with the AWS CDN!
+*Bonus fun!* Point a cloudfront instance at your static website hosting bucket to quickly and easily deploy your Hugo site with the AWS CDN.

 ## Example deployment